rajannpatel/ubuntupbx/README.md

 > - $0 cost to launch, $0 recurring expense to run
 > - personal users spend $0 to keep it secure for 10 years
 >
-> Follow this guide to deploy FreePBX on Ubuntu in Google Cloud within the [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) configuration and usage limits
+> NEXT: Install FreePBX and Asterisk on Ubuntu in Google Cloud within the [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) limits

 ---